-She stared at me blankly for an instant as if I had just said something in a language she did not understand.
+She stared at me blankly for a moment as if I had just said something in Swahili.
 “Whaaat?”

 “Fuck that!
-If you leave here now, you might be ‘AWOL’ permanent.”
+If you leave here now, you might be ‘A-WOLL’ permanent.”

-“Well, I doubt that, but anyway I gotta go.”
+“Well, I doubt it, but anyway I gotta go.”
 I turned and walked back toward the door.
 “I’ll call you this evening.
 Lock the door behind me.”